mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

 1. To download DKP, see the [Download Konvoy](../download) topic for information.
 You will need to download and extract the DKP binary package tarball.

-1. Verify you have valid **CLOUD PROVIDER security credentials** to deploy the cluster on that platform.
+1. Verify you have valid **cloud provider security credentials** to deploy the cluster on that platform.
 This step is not required if you are installing DKP on an on-premises environment.
 For information about installing in an on-premises environment, see [Install on-premises](../choose-infrastructure/on-prem).

 1. Deploy with all of the default settings depending on which infrastructure you have.
 Go to the Choose Infrastructure section of the documentation for further steps on creating a cluster on your Cloud platform.
 [Choose Infrastructure](../choose-infrastructure/)